Monobe Campus

 We conduct "earthquake and tsunami evacuation drills" involving students and faculty members once or twice a year, and "fire drills" simulating a fire once a year.
 In addition, we conduct "simulated firefighting drills," "rappelling drills," and "first aid training" under the guidance of the fire department.

 In addition, every year prior to the evacuation drill, we hold a meeting of the Monobe District Disaster Prevention and Fire Safety Committee.
-In addition to faculty members from the Faculty of Agriculture, Forestry and Marine Sciences (including the Dean, the Chair of the General Affairs Committee, and the Chair of the Academic Affairs Committee), the committee is attended by faculty members from the Disaster Prevention Promotion Center who are experts in disaster prevention, faculty and staff from the Marine Core International Research Institute, staff from the University Co-op, and student representatives.
-This makes it a valuable opportunity to gather insights on disaster prevention from individuals representing a wide range of professions and perspectives.
+In addition to faculty members Faculty of Agriculture and Marine Science ( Faculty, the Chair of the General Affairs Committee, and the Chair of the Academic Affairs Committee), the committee includes faculty members Center for Disaster Prevention Promotion who are experts in disaster prevention, staff from Marine Core Research Institute(MaCRI), staff from the University Co-op, and student representatives.
+This meeting serves as a valuable opportunity to gather insights on disaster prevention from individuals representing a wide range of professions and perspectives.